Novy God: History

 A tradition of writing and sending greeting postcards to each other for the holidays began (about three million postcards were produced per year).
 The New Years tree was decorated with a "rain" made of metal foil and "snow" made of cotton wool.
 New Year's matinees were held in kindergartens.
 On New Year's Eve, visits to relatives and friends were popular, as well as festivities on streets and ice slides.
 On television, the Soviet variety show Little Blue Light (Goluboy ogonyok) traditionally ran a special episode on New Year's Eve, New Year's Little Blue Light (Novogodny Goluboy ogonyok), from 1962 to 1985.

 The history of the USSR could be traced by the history of New Year tree toys.
 During The Great Patriotic War, airplanes, soldiers, and ambulance dogs appeared.
 After 1947, the production of fairy-tale characters, glass fruits and vegetables were established.
 During Khrushchev period, golden glass corn gained popularity.
-After the success of the film "Carnival Night", toys "Clocks" appeared — with hands set five minutes before midnight.
+After the success of the film "Carnival Night", toy "Clocks" appeared — with hands set five minutes before midnight.
 After the first human flight into space, glass rockets with the inscription "СССР" (USSR) and figurines of cosmonauts began to be released.
 In the 70s and 80s, glass cones and houses settled on New Year trees, as well as cardboard lanterns (which were good because they did not break).

-Even after the dissolution of the Soviet Union and the reinstatement of religious holidays, Novy God has remained a popular celebration in modern Russia, and among Soviet expats living in other countries.
+Even after the dissolution of the Soviet Union and the reinstatement of religious holidays, Novy God has remained a popular celebration in modern Russia, and among Soviet expats living in other countries such as Israel and the United States.
 Following the success of Channel One's Old Songs about the Main Thing project, the Little Blue Light New Year's Eve special was revived in 1997.

-By contrast, Novy God was largely displaced by Christmas in Ukraine after dissolution, and its last vestiges began to be increasingly demonized amid conflicts between the nation and Russia.
+In Ukraine, Novy God was displaced by Christmas after the dissolution of the Soviet Union, and its last vestiges began to be increasingly phased out and demonized amid conflicts between the nation and Russia.